the ages, the

 help for historical or future purposes.

-any day of the current month, from the New American Bible.
+any day of the year.

 St. Thomas Aquinas, in English.